 Bail is the sum of money a defendant must pay to be released from jail.
 It’s a cash sum posted by the defendant.

-Do You Get Money Back From Bail?
+Do You Get Money Back from Bail?

 Bail can be expensive, so this is a really common question!
 The answer depends on two factors: whether the defendant meets their bail requirements, and how you post bail.